Emanuele Ricci

 The goal of this level is for you to claim ownership of the instance you are given.
 Things that might help:

-• Look into Solidity's documentation on the delegatecall low level function, how it works, how it can be used to delegate operations to on-chain libraries, and what implications it has on execution scope.
+delegatecalllow level function, how it works, how it can be used to delegate operations to on-chain libraries, and what implications it has on execution scope.- Fallback methods

 Level author: Alejandro Santander